Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 > **_Tip_:** By inheriting from `sdbus::ProxyInterfaces`, we get access to the protected `getProxy()` method.
 We can call this method inside our proxy implementation class to access the underlying `IProxy` object.

-In the above example, a proxy is created that creates and maintains its own system bus connection.
+In the above example, a proxy is created that creates and maintains its own bus connection (the bus is either session bus or system bus depending on the context, see `man sd_bus_open`).
 However, there are `ProxyInterfaces` class template constructor overloads that also take the connection from the user as the first parameter, and pass that connection over to the underlying proxy.
 The connection instance is used by all interfaces listed in the `ProxyInterfaces` template parameter list.

 Note however that there are multiple `ProxyInterfaces` constructor overloads, and they differ in how the proxy behaves towards the D-Bus connection.
 These overloads precisely map the `sdbus::createProxy` overloads, as they are actually implemented on top of them.
 See [Proxy and D-Bus connection](#Proxy-and-D-Bus-connection) for more info.
 We can even create a `IProxy` instance on our own, and inject it into our proxy class -- there is a constructor overload for it in `ProxyInterfaces`.
 This can help if we need to provide mocked implementations in our unit tests.